mantissa/GeneratingImagesWithShaders/README.md

 # Pipeline
 ![Fragment Shaders in the Pipeline (from open.gl)](https://open.gl/media/img/c2_pipeline.png "Fragment Shaders in the Pipeline")

+# Platform
+All of these shaders will run in the [Book of Shaders Editor](http://editor.thebookofshaders.com/).
+Just copy & paste!

 # Day I: Tuesday
 * [Hello World](Hello_World.frag)
 * [Mouse Interaction](Mouse_Interaction.frag)